Take the FIRST Tech Challenge!

 - Work side-by-side with mentors from a variety of backgrounds: education, industry, government.

-- Get hands-on programming and rapid prototyping experience
+- Get hands-on coding and rapid prototyping experience

 - Apply the engineering process and learn to find the opportunity in failure.

-- Gain access to over $80 million in FIRST dedicated college scholarships.
+- Gain access to FIRST dedicated college scholarships.

 - Rise to the top in consideration for college admissions, internships, apprenticeships.